Pickett's Charge: Infantry assault

-On the right flank, Pickett's Virginians crossed the Emmitsburg road and wheeled partially to their left to face northeast.
+On the right flank, Pickett's Virginians crossed the Emmitsburg Road and wheeled partially to their left to face northeast.
 They marched in two lines, led by the brigades of Brig.
 Gen. James L. Kemper on the right and Brig.
 Gen. Richard B. Garnett on the left; Brig.
-Gen. Lewis A. Armistead's brigade followed closely behind.
+Gen. Lewis Armistead's brigade followed closely behind.
 As the division wheeled to the left, its right flank was exposed to McGilvery's guns and the front of Doubleday's Union division on Cemetery Ridge.
 Stannard's Vermont Brigade marched forward, faced north, and delivered withering fire into the rear of Kemper's brigade.
 At about this time, Hancock, who had been prominent in displaying himself on horseback to his men during the Confederate artillery bombardment, was wounded by a bullet striking the pommel of his saddle, entering his inner right thigh along with wood fragments and a large bent nail.
 He refused evacuation to the rear until the battle was settled.

 As Pickett's men advanced, they withstood the defensive fire of first Stannard's brigade, then Harrow's, and then Hall's, before approaching a minor salient in the Union center, a low stone wall taking an 80-yard right-angle turn known afterward as "The Angle".
 It was defended by Brig.
 Gen. Alexander S. Webb's Philadelphia Brigade.
 Webb placed the two remaining guns of (the severely wounded) Lt.
 Alonzo Cushing's Battery A, 4th U.S. Artillery, at the front of his line at the stone fence, with the 69th and 71st Pennsylvania regiments of his brigade to defend the fence and the guns.
 The two guns and 940 men could not match the massive firepower that Hays' division, to their right, had been able to unleash.